pavedroad-io/blueprints/microservices/ga/workerPool/README.md

 The scheduler connects to the dispatcher via four go channels.
 A Job channel forwards Jobs to the dispatcher, and a Results channel reads replies.
 Both of these channels execute as separate goroutines.
-A Done channel reads a boolean true and supports graceful shutdowns initiated by the application.
+A Done channel reads a boolean (true) and supports graceful shutdowns initiated by the application.
 An interrupt channel supports graceful or forceful shutdowns undertaken by the host operating system.

-The dispatcher connects to the works using the same paradigm but with four independent channels.
+The dispatcher connects to the workers using the same paradigm but with four independent channels.
 Each worker executes as its own goroutine.

 ```bash